ralphbecket/Z80/Musings/BasicLanguages.md

 * `A` - 8-bit accumulator;
 * Indirect register loads and stores must go via `HL` and can only manage 8-bits at a time (e.g., to store `DE` one must do `ld (HL), E : inc HL : ld (HL), D : inc HL`, where `:` is the Z80 assembly language instruction separator);
 * There is a "shadow" bank of registers for the main set, `HL`, `DE`, `BC`, but you have to swap the entire set;
-* It's a little-endian architecture.
+* It's a little-endian architecture (i.e., least significant byte goes in the lower address).

 I'll be comparing instruction sequences in terms of the number of "T-states" (i.e., clock ticks) it takes the Z80 to carry them out.